leanor64/PDLAProject/README.md

 - `mvn package`

 To **run** the project, you need to be in `YOUR-DIRECTORY/PDLAProject/` :
-- `java -cp target/pdlaProject-0.0.1-SNAPSHOT.jar Controller.MainController`
+- `mvn exec:java -Dexec.mainClass="Controller.MainController"`

-To **compile and run** :
+To **compile and run** from a terminal :
-- `mvn compile && java -cp target/pdlaProject-0.0.1-SNAPSHOT.jar Controller.MainController`
+- `mvn compile && mvn exec:java -Dexec.mainClass="Controller.MainController"`